-When a condominium or townhouse is purchased, the owner typically purchases the residential unit in fee simple and obtains the right to use the common areas.
-Each unit has its own tax bill, deed, mortgage and ownership rights but shares in the maintenance of the common areas.
+When a condominium or townhouse is purchased, the owner typically purchases the residential unit in fee simple and obtains the right to use the community property.
+Each unit has its own tax bill, deed, mortgage, and ownership rights but shares in the maintenance of the common areas.

-Joint Tenancy with Right of Survivorship
+Joint Tenancy With Right of Survivorship

 Tenancy in Common